-- 1. Allegation or notice
+- 1. Allegation (complaint) or notice.

-- 2. Preliminary inquiry
+- Preliminary inquiry (initial strategy).

-- 3. Gatekeeper determination
+- 3. Gatekeeper determination (earliest point).

-- 4. Notice of investigation and/or allegation
+- 4. Notice of investigation and/or allegation (earliest point).

-- 5. Strategize investigation (throughout)
+- 5. Strategize investigation.

-- 6. Formal comprehensive investigation
+- 6. Formal comprehensive investigation.

-- 7. Witness interviews
+- 7. Witness interviews.

-- 8. Evidence gathering
+- 8. Evidence gathering.

-- 9. Analysis
+- 9. Analysis.

-- 10. Finding
+- 10. Finding.

-CIVIL RIGHTS INVESTIGATION MODEL
+CIVIL RIGHTS INVESTIGATION MODEL AND STUDENT CONDUCT MODEL

-- A civil rights investigation model is different from other student conduct work. - An active gathering of information by the investigator(s) - Not intended to "build a case." - Does not impact the implementation of informal or alternative dispute resolution approaches. - Characterized by an intentional effort to provide equitable procedural and support mechanisms.
+- An active gathering of information by the investigator or investigators; not intended to "build a case." - Does not impact the implementation of informal or alternative dispute resolution approaches. - Characterized by an intentional effort to make procedural and support mechanisms equitable. - Typically provides a right of appeal for all parties to the report, not just the responding party.